-Who is the King of glory? it is the Lord strong and mighty, even the Lord mighty in battle.
+Who is this King of glory?
+It is the LORD strong and mighty, even the LORD mighty in battle.

 Lift up your heads, O ye gates; and be ye lift up, ye everlasting doors; and the King of glory shall come in.